The Super Mario Bros. Super Show!

 The Super Mario Bros.
 Super Show! is an American live-action/animated television series that aired from September 4 to December 1, 1989, in syndication.
 The series is based on the video games Super Mario Bros. and Super Mario Bros.
-2 by Nintendo, and is the first of three television series to be based upon the Mario video game series.
+2 by Japanese multinational video game company Nintendo and Shigeru Miyamoto, and is the first of three television series to be based upon the Mario video game series.
 The animation was provided by South Korean company Sei Young Animation.

-Each episode consists of live–action segments starring WWE Hall of Fame wrestler/manager "Captain" Lou Albano as Mario and Danny Wells as Luigi alongside a special guest, either as themselves or a character for the segments.
-The remainder of the program is dedicated to animated stories of Super Mario Bros., starring the voices of Albano and Wells in their respective roles, which were exhibited Monday through Thursday.
-The Friday episode of The Super Mario Bros.
-Super Show! was instead accompanied by animated serials based on Nintendo's The Legend of Zelda video game series.
+Each episode consists of a live-action "Mario Bros.
+Plumbing" segment and an animated segment.
+The live-action segments feature WWE Hall of Fame wrestler/manager "Captain" Lou Albano as Mario and Danny Wells as Luigi alongside a special guest, either as themselves or a character for the segment.
+The animated segment in Monday through Thursday episodes is a Super Mario Bros. segment, starring the voices of Albano and Wells in their respective roles, and the segment in Friday episodes is a The Legend of Zelda segment.

 A sequel series based on Super Mario Bros.
 3 aired the following year, followed by another show based on Super Mario World the year after that.